-Statust Completed Party or relevant jurisdiction European Union - UK (Northern Ireland) and Republic of Ireland (Loughs Agency is a statutory cross-border body).
-Title of project Development of conservation limits, pre-fishery abundance and management of the Foyle salmon fishery Objective of research project To build upon the existing Foyle salmon management system, to develop it into a precautionary catch advice framework that fully takes account of biological data on stock abundance and which fulfils all the main requirements of the Precautionary Approach.
-Brief description of research project To strengthen the basis of the existing in-season management system, by revising the conservation requirements, estimating abundance of cohorts before any fishing takes place and by providing explicit assessment of the uncertainties and risks involved in management decisions on safe levels of catches.
-Dates during which research took place October 2005-October 2008 Area in which research took place Foyle area, Ireland Estimated number and weight of salmon retained N/A Resources Estimated cost of the research project £125,000 over three years (£41,700 per annum) Staff £110,000 Equipment £15,000 (funded by Loughs Agency) Number of participating scientists 10 Name and e-mail address of coordinating scientist in charge of project Dr. Patrick Boylan p.boylan@loughs-agency.org Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment used N/A Details of any collaborating countries This is a collaborative project between Loughs Agency (ROI and N Ireland - cross-border Agency), AFBNI (N Ireland), Marine Institute (ROI), Institute National de la Recherche Agronomique (INRA) (France) and the University of Glasgow (Scotland) Summary of Findings: Preliminary models have been of developed.
-Conclusions not yet available.
+Party or relevant jurisdiction Title of project Objective of research project European Union - UK (Northern Ireland) and Republic of Ireland (Loughs Agency is a statutory cross-border body).
+Development of conservation limits, pre-fishery abundance and management of the Foyle salmon fishery To build upon the existing Foyle salmon management system, to develop it into a precautionary catch advice framework that fully takes account of biological data on stock abundance and which fulfils all the main requirements of the Precautionary Approach.
+Development of conservation limits, pre-fishery abundance and management of the Foyle salmon fishery To build upon the existing Foyle salmon management system, to develop it into a precautionary catch advice framework that fully takes account of biological data on stock abundance and which Objective of research project To build upon the existing Foyle salmon management system, to develop it into a precautionary catch advice framework that fully takes account of biological data on stock abundance and which Objective of research project develop it into a precautionary catch advice framework that fully takes account of biological data on stock abundance and which Brief description of research To strengthen the basis of the existing in-season management project system, by revising the conservation requirements, estimating abundance of cohorts before any fishing takes place and by providing explicit assessment of the uncertainties and risks involved in management decisions on safe levels of catches.
+Dates during which research took place October 2005-October 2008 Area in which research took place Foyle area, Ireland Estimated number and N/A weight of salmon retained Resources Estimated cost of the £125,000 over three years (£41,700 per annum) research project Staff £110,000 Equipment £15,000 (funded by Loughs Agency) Number of participating scientists 10 Name and e-mail address Dr. Patrick Boylan of coordinating scientist in charge of project p.boylan@loughs-agency.org Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment used N/A Details of any collaborating countries This is a collaborative project between Loughs Agency (ROI and N Ireland - cross-border Agency), AFBNI (N Ireland), Marine Institute (ROI), Institute National de la Recherche Agronomique (INRA) (France) and the University of Glasgow (Scotland)